-Beautiful sceneries and tropical lifestyles, it is no surprise that Vietnam is an attractive location for many expats.
-As an expat living in Vietnam, you must know that xxpat life in Vietnam is very distinct from life in many other popular regions due to its different political structure, geographical location, economic structure, social norms and quality of life.
+With beautiful sceneries and tropical lifestyles, it is no surprise that Vietnam is an attractive location for many expats.
+As an expat living in Vietnam, you must know that expat life in Vietnam is very distinct from life in many other popular regions due to its different political structure, geographical location, economic structure, social norms, and quality of life.

 What many do not realize is that even laws might be very different from other countries around the world.
-Sometimes, these rules may be too stringent to expats, and people in Vietnam tend to ignore them.
+Sometimes, these rules may be too stringent for expats, and people in Vietnam tend to ignore them.
 However, you should be aware of what is acceptable and what is not, to avoid yourself to be put behind bars.

-Expats who consider moving to Vietnam or currently live there, check out the following laws to enjoy your stay in Vietnam and do not put yourself into any risk.
+Expats who consider moving to Vietnam or currently live there, check out the following laws to enjoy your stay in Vietnam and do not put yourself at any risk.

-The Vietnamese government has reinforced the penalties for drug possession and usage over the years (the most recent update regulation can be found in Decree 60/2020 ND-CP).
-Thus, do not ever think about getting or using drugs in Vietnam — the severe punishment for people who possess heroin is a death penalty.
+The Vietnamese government has reinforced the penalties for drug possession and usage over the years (the most recent updated regulation can be found in Decree 60/2020 ND-CP).
+Thus, do not ever think about getting or using drugs in Vietnam – the severe punishment for people who possess heroin is the death penalty.
 For drug traffickers, the prison sentence will be long as well.
 Once again, illegal drugs are a big no-no in Vietnam.

 Even though starting a company in Vietnam is not all that difficult, the bureaucracy is obvious.
 You will need permits for almost everything related to running a business and as for foreigners – working or starting a business without a work permit is illegal.